Tune in for Soledad O'Brien's profile of Edwin Edwards at 9 p.m. and midnight ET.

 In a state known for colorful characters, Edwards may be one of the boldest.

 Edwards, now 86, looks at least a decade younger than his age, and tells me that he has big plans.
 Retirement is not among them.
 Edwards is hoping to run, again, for governor.
 All that stops him is a statute barring convicted felons from doing so until 15 years after the end of their prison term.

 Convicted of racketeering and mail fraud in how he awarded riverboat casino contracts, Edwards has only been out of federal prison for two years.
-When I ask him about the statute, he tells me: "I've got people working on that."
+When I ask him about the statute banning ex-cons from running for office, he tells me: "I've got people working on that."

 Edwards is legendary for his sharp tongue, slick wardrobe and womanizing.
 He says with some pride that his third wife, Trina, who's 50 years his junior and the mother of their 3-month-old baby, caused a stir among the prisoners every time she came to visit him in prison.

 Trina, who has two older boys, hangs in the background while we do the interview.
 She is nursing baby Eli, or trying to catch a little sleep after a rough night up with the baby.

 The last few months have been grueling: a difficult pregnancy, birth and the couple's recent foray into reality TV.
 "The Governor's Wife," which aired on A&E, was her idea, Edwards says.
 The season was hastily concluded just a few weeks after its October debut, and the network has announced no plans for another.